hemasuresh23/Capstone/README.md

 Governments should be highly interested in accurate predictions of the severity of an accident, in order to reduce the time of arrival and thus save a significant amount of people each year.
 Other attentive private companies could be investing in technologies aiming to improve road safeness.

+Stakeholders:
+o	Public Development Authority of Seattle o	Car Drivers

+Feature
+INATTENTIONIND	Whether or not accident was due to inattention (Y/N) UNDERINFL	Whether or not driver was in drug or alcohol (Y/N) WEATHER	Weather condition
+ROADCOND	Condition of the road
+LIGHTCOND	Condition of the light
+SPEEDING	Whether or not Speeding was a factor (Y/N)

+Data Cleaning
+The models aim was to predict the severity of an accident, considering that, the variable of Severity Code was in the form of 1 (Property Damage Only) and 2 (Injury Collision)